milosolutions/milo-qtcreator-wizard/README.md

 You can start coding at this point!.
 See the README.md located in your newly installed project for further instructions.

+## Platforms
+Template wizard supports several platforms.
+If you want some additional features related to them simply check your platform in wizard (section above modules to choose)
+### Android
+### Mac
+Norarization is now supported.
+For more details check 'macos_build' in .gitlab-ci.yml file insade your generated project.
+### Linux
+System will try to detect your distribution and automatically craete deb or rpm package.
+To disable this use 'no-deploy' flag.
+You can also create for example rpm package on debian related systems.
+To do so simply add rmpize to your config and make sure you have needed tools (rpmbuild from rpm package).
+### Windows

 ## Using in existing project

 You can also easily add MCDB modules to an existing Qt project.
 All that is